niccokunzmann/niccokunzmann.github.io/essays/_posts/2018-03-13-informational-sovereignty-and-the-opening-of-cuba-to-the-internet.md

 In the center of the town, there are community owned servers.
 They run the online version of libre office, a mail server and a wiki.
 This way, people in the community can still communicate digitally and exchange information even if not connected.
-Tools like syncthing allow decentral synchronization of files.
+Tools like syncthing allow decentral synchronization of files instead of using dropbox.
 The town is connected via cable or wireless mesh.
 The [SNET][snet] shows there is expertise on how to establish this.

-The communities are connected via a link which is not as good as the link in the city.
+The communities are connected via links which are not as good as the link in the city.
-The internetconnection might be even worse but usable.
+The internet connection might be even worse but usable.
 This way, we ensure the decentral practice of communities.
 Open-source software can support the digital sovereignty of the communities.